SunnyIzr/app-boilerplate/README.md

 - `http://localhost:8080/api`: This should show Rails backend on NGinx server

 ***

-3. Copy rails files from rails app created in Step 1 to backend folder.
-Some notes:
-- Copy `.gitignore`, `/backend/.gitignore` and `/backend/.dockerignore` files from boilerplate
-- Remove docker-compose.yml from rails folder
-- Copy config/database.yml from boilerplate (Make sure to replace db name)
-- Update Dockerfile from boilerplate
-- NOTE: You may have to remove the /tmp folder if you have db issues when creating the database
-- NOTE: You'll have to namespace rails routes to api/v1 in order to view on NGINX server

 4. Add MUI and fonts by running the following:
 `dco run frontend npm install @mui/material @emotion/react @emotion/styled`